kevinl2code/python-api/README.md

-# FastAPI Tutorial

-This is a simple example FastAPI application that pretends to be a bookstore.

 # Deploying to AWS EC2

 Log into your AWS account and create an EC2 instance (`t2.micro`), using the latest stable